Tom Wilson-Brown

-Thomas Wilson-Brown (born 5 October 2004) is an English professional footballer who plays as a centre-back for club Swindon Town, on loan from club Leicester City.
+Thomas Wilson-Brown (born 5 October 2004) is an English professional footballer who plays as a centre-back for club Stockport County.

 Career

 A product of the Leicester City academy, Wilson-Brown played with the first-team in the 2023 pre-season despite predominantly being an under-18 player at the time.
 Able to play centre-back or left-back, he played six matches for Leicester City in the EFL Trophy in the 2024-25 season.
 In February 2025, he signed a new 18-month contract with Leicester.

 On 3 February 2025, Wilson-Brown signed for Scottish Premiership club Kilmarnock on loan for the rest of the season.
 He featured on the bench but did not make any appearance for the club.

 On 26 July 2025, Wilson-Brown signed for EFL League Two club Swindon Town on a season-long loan.
 He made his professional debut one week later, starting for Swindon in the league in a 2–1 away defeat against Walsall.

+On 11 August 2026, Wilson-Brown signed permanently EFL League One club Stockport County.